|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 Welcome to Pintos.
 Pintos is a simple operating system framework for the 80x86 architecture.
 It supports kernel threads, loading and running user programs, and a file system, but it implements all of these in a very simple way.
 In the Pintos projects, you and your project team will strengthen its support in all three of these areas.
 You will also add a virtual memory implementation.

 Pintos could, theoretically, run on a regular IBM-compatible PC.
 Unfortunately, it is impractical to supply every CS439 student a dedicated PC for use with Pintos.
 Therefore, we will run Pintos projects in a system simulator, that is, a program that simulates an 80x86 CPU and its peripheral devices accurately enough that unmodified operating systems and software can run under it.
 In class we will use the Bochs and QEMU simulators.
-Pintos has also been tested with VMware Player.
+Pintos has also been used with VMware Player at other schools.
+We have not tested it here.

 These projects are hard.
 CS439 has a reputation of taking a lot of time, and deservedly so.
 We will do what we can to reduce the workload, such as providing a lot of support material, but there is plenty of hard work that needs to be done.
 We welcome your feedback.
-If you have suggestions on how we can reduce the unnecessary overhead of assignments, cutting them down to the important underlying issues, please let us know.
+If you have suggestions on how we can reduce the unnecessary overhead of assignments and cut them down to the important underlying issues, please let us know.

 This chapter explains how to get started working with Pintos.
 You should read the entire chapter before you start work on any of the projects.

-To get started, you'll have to log into a machine that Pintos can be built on.
+To get started, you'll have to log into a machine ton which Pintos compiles.
 These include any UTCS public Linux machine.
 We will test your code on these machines, and the instructions given here assume this environment.
 We cannot provide support for installing and working on Pintos on your own machine, but we provide instructions for doing so nonetheless (see section G. Installing Pintos).
+We strongly recommend against using your own machine.

 Once you've logged into one of these machines, either locally or